News

 Web page for the Weekend of Arts and Culture at Millicent Rogers Museum

-Store: www.brightlightfineart.com/art
+Store: www.brightlightfineart.com/store

-BLFA Facebook: www.facebook.com/brightlightfineart
+BLFA Facebook: www.facebook.com/blfafans

 California film producers recently completed a short promotional film of the life and insights of Sherrie McGraw.
 Following many months of planning, filming and editing, the video was released.
 Numerous images of her paintings and drawings are featured.